Get set for winter

 Here's how to get set for winter

 - Get your boiler serviced.
-If you rent your home, it is essential that you allow us to access your property to carry out the annual gas safety check.
+If you rent your home, it's essential that you allow us to access your property to carry out the annual gas safety check.
 For leaseholders, always use a Gas Safe registered engineer when you book in your service.

 - Check your heating.
 Turn your boiler on for at least 15 minutes (turn the room thermostat up to above current room temperature by 2 or 3 degrees) and check that all your radiators are heating up.
 If any radiators or controls are not working properly, get in touch with us.